This article first appeared in the Daily Caller.

 I agree with the plaintiffs that the president should insulate his businesses from foreign governments.
 But the “emoluments” lawsuits do not hinge on our views.
 They hinge on what the Constitution requires.
 And constitutionally, these lawsuits are deeply defective.

 First, private citizens likely do not have legal standing to maintain suits of this kind.
 Second, it is uncertain that the Foreign Emoluments Clause even applies to a president.
-Constitutional scholar Seth Barrett Tillman, for example, contends that the provision, and he cites founding-era evidence in support.
+Constitutional scholar Seth Barrett Tillman, for example, contends that the provision applies only to appointed offices, and he cites founding-era evidence in support.

 Third, and most seriously, arms-length market transactions simply are not “emoluments” as the Constitution uses the word.